docker/docs/ee/dtr/user/manage-repository-events.md

 ## Overview

-Actions at their core are events which happen to a particular image within a particular repository.
+Actions are events which happen to a particular image within a particular repository.
 To provide better visibility into these events, DTR 2.6 now includes an **Activity** tab on each repository displaying a sortable paginated list of the most recent events.
 Event types listed will vary according to your [repository permission level](../admin/manage-users/permission-levels/).
 Additionally, DTR administrators can [enable auto-deletion of repository events](../admin/configure/auto-delete-repo-events/) as part of maintenance and cleanup.

 In the following section, we will show you how to: